No peanuts at school? No problem, we’ve got some kid-friendly substitutes for traditional PB&J.

 The base that launched a thousand dips and spreads.
 Add a little lemon juice here, some cracked pepper there, freshly diced herbs, and suddenly you’re staring at some homemade ranch dip.
 Or add some sriracha and watch your tacos disappear.
 Vegan mayos are a great way to perfect your own recipes and get creative with spreads.
 If you’re not the chef-y type, you’ll find all sorts of flavour variations in ready-to-buy jars, including chipotle, garlic aioli, truffle, and more.
 Start with egg-free versions from Just Mayo (formerly Hampton Creek) and Follow Your Heart’s Vegenaise.

 The nut butters that aren’t peanut

 Just as peanut allergies were getting out of control, some brilliant food innovators stepped up to show us there’s more than one nut to make a good butter (and sometimes, no nuts at all).
 If you haven’t already explored the peanut-free options, you’re missing out.
-A bunch of brands, including Wow Butter and 88 Acres Seed Butters make brilliantly deceptive riffs on peanut butter, plus super tasty spreads using unlikely heroes such as pumpkin and sunflower seeds.
+A bunch of brands, including Wow Butter, Healthy Crunch Seed Butters and 88 Acres Seed Butters make brilliantly deceptive riffs on peanut butter, plus super tasty spreads using unlikely heroes such as pumpkin and sunflower seeds.

 The fruit-infused jams

 Somewhere between the wow butter and a couple of slices of delicious gluten-free bread, you might realize a key ingredient is missing: jam.
 Great on morning toast or lunchtime sandwiches, and after-school snacks, we’re big fans of the real-fruit versions that deliver on vitamins and dial down the added sugar.
-Crofter’s is a great option, and they even have biodynamic and superfruit versions.
+Like Bonne Maman—which is made with natural ingredients and no additives or preservatives.
+Crofter’s is another great option, and they even have biodynamic and superfruit versions.

 The cookie dough